ruimaranhao/DataAnalystNanodegree/P6/README.md

 routes between the top 10 busiest airports.
 This drastically simplified the visualization.

-Finally, after all feedback, I have included a legend to people understand the different elements in the chord diagram and I have changed the bar plot to a stack chart diagram.
+For the first submission, after all feedback, I have included a legend to people understand the different elements in the chord diagram and I have changed the bar plot to a stack chart diagram.

+As the the evaluation feedback, pointed out at the there was not a clear, specific finding in either visualization, I decided to study the dataset further to be able to produce an explanatory chart with a clear, interesting finding.
+In particular, I studied reasons for flight cancellations in 2008.

 # Feedback